 The strategy seeks to provide current income & capital appreciation.
 Its objective is to generate absolute return with low volatility and limited correlation to the Barclays U.S. Aggregate Index.

-The strategy seeks to provide superior risk adjusted returns with low correlations to major asset classes (below 0.65) and lower volatility than the S&P 500 Index (less than 66%).
+The strategy seeks to provide superior risk adjusted returns with low correlations to major asset classes and lower volatility than the S&P 500 Index.

 We believe credit markets frequently exhibit price inefficiencies which provide consistent opportunities to generate compelling risk adjusted returns.
 The strategy seeks to exploit asymmetric risk/return profiles through the disciplined application of deep fundamental research.
 The strategy invests across the capital structure in both long and short positions.
 The portfolio managers increase the probability of consistent investment success by applying a framework that is built on the tenets of absolute return investing: value-driven decision making, understanding and opportunistically using all classes of securities, prudent deployment of capital, and emphasizing downside risk mitigation.